Many people assume that the major fast food chains make such an incredible amount of money that they never struggle, but that’s not entirely true.

 However, in 2023, the company closed several of its locations after filing for Chapter 11 bankruptcy.
 The Bojangles website says the restaurants are still open, though the windows are boarded up.

-The Bojangles Franchisees Are in Quite a Bit of Trouble
+The Bojangles Franchisees Are in Financial Trouble

 The franchisees who own the closed locations, Salim Kakakhail and Yavir Akbar Durrani, haven’t just lost their businesses; they may also face a state investigation for fraud as many of their employees say they are owed money for their previous work.